appsbymax/PowerPlatform/PowerApps/Raw material delivery app/ README.md

-📦 PowerApps – Raw Material Delivery Reporting Digitalization
+ PowerApps – Raw Material Delivery Reporting Digitalization

-## 🚀 Quick Overview
+##  Quick Overview
 PowerApps application designed to **digitalize and automate raw material delivery reporting** in a manufacturing facility.
+The application is used across daily operations and supports the end-to-end raw material delivery and release process handled by Quality Control, providing real operational impact within the manufacturing facility.

 The system handles **two delivery types**:
 - **Palletized materials**
 - **Tanker deliveries**